WutIsHummus/arcane-odyssey-auto-fishing-Roblox/README.md

 ##### Open command prompt
 ##### cd C:"filelocation"\arcane-odyssey-auto-fishing
 ##### py autofish.py
-##### Then it will ask you how long you want to run your program in seconds.
+##### Follow the programs instructions, it will ask you how long you want to run your program in seconds and put character so the exclamation point will be visible.
 Just cast your rod once and you should be good.